William Sherard

-William Sherard (27 February 1659 – 11 August 1728) was an English botanist.
-Next to John Ray, he was considered to be one of the outstanding English botanists of his day.
+William Sherard (27 February 1659 – 11 August 1728) was an English botanist who, alongside John Ray, was considered to be a highly notable English botanist of his day, though recognition of his work was hampered by his lower class origins.

 Life

-He is still a little-known figure of that era coming as he did from humble origins.
-However, he worked hard and his education allowed him to rise in society.

 Sherard was born in Bushby, Leicestershire and studied at St John's College, Oxford, from 1677 to 1683.
 He studied botany from 1686 to 1688 in Paris under Joseph Pitton de Tournefort and was a friend and pupil of Paul Hermann in Leyden from 1688 to 1689 who also studied with Tournefort at this time.
 In 1690 he was in Ireland as tutor to the family of Sir Arthur Rawdon at Moira, County Down.

 Sherard was British Consul at Smyrna from 1703 to 1716, during which time he accumulated a fortune.
 When he returned to England he became a patron of other naturalists, including Johann Jacob Dillenius, Pietro Antonio Micheli, Paolo Boccone and Mark Catesby.
 He was also instrumental in the publication of Sebastien Vaillant's Botanicon parisiense (1727) and Hermann's Musaeum zeylanica.
 With his money, he endowed the Chair of Botany at Oxford University with the stipulation that it go to Dillenius.
 On his death James Sherard was left in charge of executing William's will.
 He successfully negotiated his brother's endowment of the Sherardian Professorship of Botany at the University of Oxford; following the terms of the will, Dillenius was named the first Sherardian Professor.
 For his work in endowing the professorship, Sherard was granted a doctorate in medicine by the university in 1731.